IowaDave/ATtiny_Soil_Sentinel/README.md

 Begin with soil that is about as dry as you care to allow for your plant.
 Insert the sensor into the soil, leaving about an inch of the sensor protruding above the soil surface.

-Locate the trim potentiometer, at the lower-left corner of the Sentinel image.

 **Step One**

 Energize the Sentinel board.
 When power is first applied, the device enters Calibration Mode.